Blendify/blender-manual/trunk/blender_docs/manual/animation/keying_sets.rst

 usually by pressing :kbd:`I` in the 3D View.

-There are some built in Keying Sets, and also custom Keying Sets called *Absolute Keying Sets*.
+There are some built in Keying Sets, and also, custom Keying Sets called *Absolute Keying Sets*.

 To select and use a Keying Set, set the *Active Keying Set* in the :ref:`Timeline Header <animation-editors-timeline-autokeyframe>`,